 - 1 tsp Cinnamon

-In a large bowl whisk together the light brown sugar, eggs and vegetable oil
+- In a large bowl whisk together the light brown soft sugar, eggs and vegetable oil

-Divide the mixture between the cupcakes cases, and bake them for 20-25 minutes until then are golden brown.
-Put them on a rack to cool completely
+- Divide the mixture between the cupcakes cases, and bake them for 20-25 minutes until they are golden brown and a thin skewer or cocktail stick inserted in the centre comes out clean.
+Put them on a cooling rack to cool completely

-Pipe the buttercream onto each cupcake using a piping bag fitted with a Wilton 2D.
-Or spread on with a spoon
+- Pipe the buttercream onto each cupcake using a piping bag fitted with a nozzle (I used Wilton 2D).
+Or spread it on with a spoon

-Add sprinkles if desired, then serve!
+- Add fondant pumpkins or sprinkles if desired, then serve!
 Leftovers will keep in an airtight container in a cool place for 3 days